 Having graduated from High School, he spent a few years working at a retail computer specialist Pro Computer learning the trade and eventually promoted to manager.
 Headhunted to work as a game programmer, he joined GiliSoft to produce educational games localized and distributed across the Nordic region.
 With the multimedia crash in the 90s, Hans accepted a CD-ROM Editor and Staff Writer position with Audio Media, a reputable magazine publisher responsible for Alt Om Data, Privat Computer, and CD-ROM Spil (later GameZone).
 Following his stint with Audio Media, he started working for T&T Media as their Nordic Editor-In-Chief of PC Player, PlayStation Magasinet, and Nintendo Magasinet.
 Rounding up his editorial endeavors, he joined Game Reactor (owned by Egmont Online) as their first pan-Nordic Editor-In-Chief.

-Entering the new millennial in Y2K, Hans set up shop as an entrepreneur re-branding United Coders™ to become a consultancy firm specializing in public relations, marketing and business development.
-Within a year, his new company had established itself as a leading partner to developers, publishers and distributors across Europe.
-And in August of 2001, Hans was the co-founder and European Editor-In-Chief of Insert Coin, an exclusive trade-only publication sponsored entirely by ads with a print circulation of 10.000 copies.
-Insert Coin was distributed to industry peers, analysts, insiders and members of the press.
+Entering the new millennium in Y2K, Hans started his own business, United Coders, a consultancy firm specializing in public relations, marketing, and business development in the computer and video games industry.
+Within a year, United Coders had established itself as a leading partner to studios, publishers, and distributors across Europe.
+And in August 2001, he was the co-founder and European Editor-In-Chief of Insert Coin, an exclusive trade-only publication with a print circulation of 10.000 copies distributed to industry peers and worldwide press.